 We have written a letter to the Chair of this committee and sponsor of the bill, Ileana Ros-Lehtinen, about the handling of claims in the Netherlands.
 In June 2012, a hearing took place before the 'Senate Judiciary Committee' about bill S. 466.
-Both bills did not lead to concrete results in 2012.
+Both bills did not lead to concrete results in 2012 and have, therefore, ended.
 On September 28, 2016 two new bills were introduced in the House (H.R.
 6279) and in the Senate (S. 3418).

 Both bills are identical and called 'Holocaust Insurance Accountability Act of 2016'.
 The bills ended together with the end of the 114th Congress.

 On January 31 and February 1, 2017, two identical bills were reintroduced in the following Congress under the name 'Holocaust Insurance Accountability Act of 2017' (H.R.
 762 and S. 258).
-Nothing was done with these bills in 2018.
+These proposals ended with the end of the 115th Congress.